 We can help you reach your employment goals!
 Connect with DRS today.

-Andrew Rager was selected as an Ability Works Award Winner in 2023.
-The annual Ability Works Awards honor one outstanding consumer from each of the agency’s six districts, coinciding each October with National Disability Employment Awareness Month.
+Andrew Rager was selected as an Ability Works Award Winner, an annual awards program honoring one outstanding consumer from each of the agency’s six districts, coinciding each October with National Disability Employment Awareness Month.